speedybits/PokerTetris/CARDTRIS.md

 - Players start at Level 1
 - Each time all 52 cards are used, the level increases by 1
 - At the start of each level:
-  - Game pauses while the message is displayed (4 seconds)
+  - Game pauses completely while the message is displayed (4 seconds)
+  - Board is cleared of all cards
   - Large popup message appears with Vegas-style animation
   - Message shows current level and hand restrictions
+  - No cards spawn or move during the popup display
+  - Game resumes only after popup animation completes
   - Examples:
     - "Level 1: All Poker Hands Valid!"
     - "Level 2: Pairs No Longer Count!"